 Alamo home prices are not only among the most expensive in California, but Alamo real estate also consistently ranks among the most expensive in America.

-Alamo is a decidedly white-collar town, with fully 95.41% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Alamo is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Alamo who work in management occupations (27.43%), sales jobs (17.55%), and business and financial occupations (12.99%).
+Alamo is a decidedly white-collar town, with fully 95.87% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Alamo is a town of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Alamo who work in management occupations (32.43%), sales jobs (17.45%), and business and financial occupations (11.25%).

-Telecommuters are a relatively large percentage of the workforce: 13.64% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.97% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Alamo is a great place for families with children to consider.
-First of all, many other families with children live here, making Alamo a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Alamo has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Alamo’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Alamo is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Alamo’s overall crime rate is lower than average for the country.

 The most common language spoken in Alamo is English.
-Other important languages spoken here include Persian and Spanish.
+Other important languages spoken here include Spanish and Polish.